JessicaAnasZ/Master-appl/Outline.md

 **Extra**

-Got an interview for my speaking, probably due to my low TOEFL scores.
-It went well and I got a small scholarship of 3,000 dollar.
 Good for someone who really want to continue research/career in computational biology field.

 Good for someone who wants to further dig in the field of computational biology (NOT CS).
 My guess is that it won't be so easy for someone coming from this program to find a software engineer job.
 But great if you consider going into this field as a data analyst or PhD perhaps.
 The pay is actually decent.
+限制CS选课，不倾向就业，cs实习不批cpt

-### (ADM) 2017-12-15 杜克大学 (Duke University): Master in Interdisciplinary Data Science
+### () 2018-xx-xx 杜克大学 (Duke University): Master in Interdisciplinary Data Science

 | Test  | School | Department  | Status   |
 | :---: |:------:| :----------:| :------: |